Manufactured from 1970 to 2003

-It was originally ordered for the American secret services and was even taken to the moon on one of the Apollo missions.
+It was originally ordered for the American Secret Service and was even taken to space as part of the Apollo missions.

 The SN solves film-makers’ synchronous sound recording problems: it can easily be concealed during filming and strict synchronization is guaranteed.
 For scientific research, the SN can also record data while on board a propelled craft.Reels of narrow 1/8″ (3.81 mm) tape are used, and tape drive is by a slaved capstan motor.
 Rewind is manual but rapid thanks to an overdrive system, using a small folding crank handle.

 - NAGRA SNN full-track recording, 3 3/4 and 1 7/8 in./sec.
 (9.5 and 4.75 cm/s)